watsonfellowship/watson-51/_fellows/blake-plante.md

 ---

 In my Watson year, I explored ways to cultivate the life of the body.
 I asked 'how do people and things move?' and 'what do physical movements communicate?'
 'How can the body be trained as a medium for expression?'
-Through the study of Corporeal Mime, yoga, and the pre-expressive training philosophy in Theatre Anthropology, I look for ways to simplify, amplify, and clarify movement, to make thought and feeling visible and to render ordinary movement extraordinary.
+Through the study of Corporeal Mime, yoga, and the pre-expressive training philosophy in Theatre Anthropology, I looked for ways to simplify, amplify, and clarify movement, to make thought and feeling visible and to render ordinary movement extraordinary.